ArkScript-lang/Ark/README.md

 ## Games

-You can find a snake created in ArkScript in the folder examples/games/snake (run it from there, otherwise it won't find the font and the sprites ; you might need to install the SFML as well).
+You can find a snake created in ArkScript in the folder examples/games/snake (run it from there, otherwise it won't find the font and the sprites ; you won't need to install the SFML).

 ![ArkSnake](images/ArkSnake.png)